Skip to content

 How to Install VMware Workstation Player on Ubuntu Linux

-Restarting Ubuntu Linux means shutting down and immediately starting up your operating system again.
-This process effectively closes all open programs and refreshes the system’s memory, which is essential for applying software updates or resolving minor glitches.
+Restarting Ubuntu Linux involves shutting down and then immediately starting the operating system again.
+This action closes all running programs and clears the system’s temporary memory, which can fix minor glitches or apply updates.

-Alternatively, from the Ubuntu desktop environment, you can click the system status area in the top-right corner.
-From there, select the power icon and then choose the “Restart” option.
+On the desktop, a simple restart is possible by clicking the system status area in the top-right corner of your screen.
+From there, select the power icon, and then choose the “Restart” option from the menu that appears.

 ⚡ Quick Answer